Innovate faster and cut risk with PHP experts from Zend Services.

 Self-support is another option for teams working with EOL PHP 7.4 applications.
 However, teams that choose this route need to understand the impact this can have on their business.
 As noted above, developers who are busy developing patches for CVEs are developers who aren’t working on developing new applications, improving existing applications, or working on all the things that will make the next migration easier.
 While self-support may be a valid option for larger enterprises with resources dedicated to developing patches and fixes in house, it’s not a cost-effective option for 99% of companies.

 Migrating or upgrading your EOL PHP is crucial to avoiding organizational risk – and PHP 7.4 is no different.
-Teams need to ensure they’ve established a good plan for moving on from PHP 7.4 before end of life hits.
-Or, if they know they won’t be able to migrate in time, they need to ensure they have a way to patch against vulnerabilities until they are able to migrate.
+Now that PHP 7.4 EOL is here, teams need to ensure they’ve established a good migration or LTS plan their applications using PHP 7.4.

 Luckily for PHP teams, Zend offers both migration support and long-term support for their EOL PHP.